Your Guide to TFSA Contribution Room, Withdrawals, and Investment Gains

-Taking the first reader’s scenario into account, the contribution room calculation for 2012 would look like this:
+Taking our first reader’s scenario into account, their contribution room calculation for 2020 would look like this:

 In terms of the second reader’s question, he is correct.
-If you contributed a total of $10 000 in the first two years (2009 and 2010) and by tremendous skill or luck doubled that money, you could withdraw the $20 000 at the end of 2010 and contribute back the $20 000 plus your $5000 for 2011.
+If you contributed a total of $11,000 in the first two years (2016 and 2017) and by tremendous skill or luck doubled that money, you could withdraw the $22,000 at the end of 2018, and contribute back the $22,000 plus your $6000 this year (2019).
 He is also correct, in theory, that if you grew the account to $100 000 in 5 years, you could take that $100K out at the end of the 5 years and recontribute it starting the following January.

 Scenario #2: Investment Losses

 Suppose, as in Scenario #1, that you had contributed $17,000 over the first 3 years (2017, 2018, and 2019).
 However, instead of almost doubling the amount to $30,000, as in our extremely optimistic first case study, you sustained a substantial 33% loss.

 Ouch.
 Your TFSA would then be worth about $11,400 instead of $17,000.
 If you withdrew the entire $11,400 in 2019, here’s what your 2020 contribution limit calculation would look like:

 2020 TFSA Limit:. . . . . . . . . $6000